KhaledAMRS/KhaledAMRS/README.md

 <p align="center">
   Hi there 🙌! <br>
-  My name is Khaled and I'm a Software Automation Tester with expertise in Java, Selenium, Appium, TestNG, Cucumber, Postman, Git, GitHub, and Jenkins.
+  My name is Khaled and I'm a Software Automation Tester with expertise in Java, Selenium, Appium, TestNG, Cucumber, Postman, Git, and Jenkins.
 I have a passion for ensuring software quality through robust automation frameworks and continuous integration practices.
 </p>

 ## Table of contents